Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 Century of Change

 The period 1850-1950 saw the landscape of Sherwood change dramatically, mines were sunk, railway lines built, and new towns and villages created.
-This project will help to better tell the stories of this period of change through working with local schools and local history groups to research the Century of Change.
+This project helped to better tell the stories of this period of change through working with local schools and local history groups to research the Century of Change.

 Find out more about Century of Change.